Weight calculation (window)

 SettingsWeight calculation

-In this window you make settings for weight calculation.
+In this window, you can configure the settings for weight calculation.
 For more information, see Calculating the pricing weight.

-The weight calculations can be set in the following registers.
+The weight calculations can be set in the following register.
 If the setting is [Default], Opter moves on to the next option in the list:

 2. Price list (tab General).

-3. The constants settings where you have to select a weight calculation (tab Weight/Distance).
+3. The art settings where you must select a weight calculation (the tab Weight/Distance).

 General